Red Hat Enterprise Linux: Product life cycle

 The life cycle of Red Hat Enterprise Linux is at least seven years for versions 3 and 4, and spans at least 10 years for versions 5, 6, 7, 8 and 9.
 The life cycle comprises several phases of varying length with different degrees of support.
 During the first phase ("Production 1"), Red Hat provides full support and updates software and hardware drivers.
 In later phases ("Production 2" and "Production 3"), only security and other important fixes are provided and support for new hardware is gradually reduced.

-In the last years of the support lifecycle (after seven years for version 4 and earlier, and after 10 years for version 5 and later), critical and security-related fixes are only provided to customers who pay an additional subscription ("Extended Lifecycle Support Add-On") that is available for versions 3, 4, 5 and 6.
+In the last years of the support lifecycle (after seven years for version 4 and earlier, and after 10 years for version 5 and later), critical and security-related fixes are only provided to customers who pay an additional subscription ("Extended Lifecycle Support Add-On"), which is available until the End of Extended Lifecycle Support date for each version as shown in the table below.
 This covers a limited number of packages.
-Red Hat only supports major version upgrades from version 6 to version 7 and from version 7 to version 8.
+Red Hat only supports major version upgrades from version n to version n+1.